xeniawetzel/5eScripts/README.md

 # 5eScripts
 Helper scripts for a project.
 All files that are needed for the scripts to run are included.
-All Output for the given scripts is collected in the `Scripts\Example Output\` folder.
+All Output for the given scripts is collected in the `/Scripts/Example Output/` folder.

 ## MetaIni.py
 Opens a simple GUI to fill out all meta information that is needed for the json file.
 Creates `jsonFile.json` with the correct json syntax and all the entered meta info.